wtsi-hpag/scanPAV/README.md

 #### Results
 The PAV sequences will be in the file pavs_present_in_assembly_1.fasta in your working directory.
 If you also run the scanPAV pipeline with assembly_1.fasta and assembly_2.fasta in reverse order, then you'll find also the file  pavs_absent_in_assembly_1.fasta in your working directory.

+##### Filtering of short PAVs
+We recommend filtering out all PAV sequences shorter or equal to 1000 bp, as they are mostly noise and generally occurr on the edge of long variations or long N-gaps.

 #### Some Notes on the aligners:
 1. You can check if the bwa installation was succesfull by launching: